JanHerca/urantiapedia/output/wikijs/en/article/William_S_Sadler_Jr/About_paper_105.md

 Unchanged because it never moved.
 And, at this point, the white became an id, because the personal potentials were in the yolk.
 When you remove the yolk from the white, you remove all the qualities of deity and personality.
 From now on, the unchanged is “it,” not him.

 The yolk (what name shall we give to the yolk?)
 I like the term Qualified or Modified Absolute.
-It's rarely used in documents.
+It's rarely used in papers.

 And what name do we give to the relationship between the white and the yolk?
-The documents give us the name: Universal Absolute, whose function is to interrelate the tensions, the relationships, between the Qualified Absolute and the Unqualified Absolute.
+The papers give us the name: Universal Absolute, whose function is to interrelate the tensions, the relationships, between the Qualified Absolute and the Unqualified Absolute.

 And here lies the beginning of the separation between Deity and non-Deity.
 The Unqualified Absolute is static reality minus all that is Deity.
 The Qualified Absolute contains within itself the seeds of the manifestation of Deity.